ember-learn/ember-blog/source/2019-12-18-countdown-to-the-new-year-ember-composable-helpers.md

 ### Why I Like It

 I think this addon is the bee's knees.
 It allows me to write code in the way I wish I could always write code!
 I love being able to say "here's what I want done, please."
 I'd rather not have to think too much about the "how", especially not every.single.time.
 I write code.
-The team that worked on this addon is known for producing useful addons too, and I trust their work.
+The team that worked on this addon is known for producing useful addons, too, and I trust their work.
 Once again, strong community conventions come through for the benefit of all!

 Even better, the fantastic team at EmberMap has [a video about this addon](https://embermap.com/video/ember-composable-helpers) if you want to learn more!